-Journalism (Master of Arts) and Master of Library Science
+Journalism (M.A.) and Master of Library Science (M.L.S.)

 The dual M.L.S./M.A. in journalism program provides excellent preparation for professional library and information specialist positions in news media and in corporate, academic, and public libraries.
 The program consists of a total of approximately 51 credit hours for both degrees.
 Students must apply for admission to the master's programs of both the School of Library and Information Science and the School of Journalism and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.